-Sling TV is a popular over-the-top (OTT) video streaming service owned and operated by Dish Network.
-Similar to many cable-alternative streaming services, Sling TV has plenty of packages, pricing models, and discounts of which you can take advantage.
-If you’re one of the many out there thinking about cutting the cord, Sling TV is a great option where you’ll get a traditional TV experience for a competitive price.
-And unlike cable, you can cancel at any time.
+Sling TV is the first app-based streaming service that gives subscribers the option of streaming live tv and on-demand titles over the internet.
+A wholly-owned subsidiary of DISH Network, Sling TV has plenty of packages, channels, pricing models, and discounts of which you can take advantage.
+If you’re one of the many out there thinking about cutting the cord, Sling TV is a great option where you’ll get a traditional TV experience and much more for a competitive price.
+And unlike some cable packages, you can cancel at any time.

-Sling TV offers three packages to choose from and provides hundreds of channels to customize your subscription.
-Keep reading to find out more about Sling TV.
+Sling TV offers three packages to choose from with premium channel add-ons and á la carte options for adding other channels to meet your needs.
+It is easy to use, affordable and versatile making it a cord cutters dream.
+Keep reading to find out more about what Sling TV has to offer.

 How does Sling TV work?